microsoft/AcademicContent/Labs/Web Development/Azure Web Apps and GitHub/Deploying a Cognitive Services Web Site to Azure via GitHub.md

 <a name="Exercise5"></a>
 ## Exercise 5: Delete the resource group ##

-In this exercise, you will delete the resource group that holds all the resources you created in this lab.
+In this exercise, you will delete the resource group that holds all the resources created in this lab.
 Deleting the resource group deletes everything in it and prevents any further charges from being incurred for it.
 Resource groups that are deleted can't be recovered, so be certain you're finished using it before deleting it.

 1. Click **Resource groups** in the menu on the left side of the portal to show a list of resource groups.
 Then click the "classrates-rg" resource group.